 The SMEC ALC I program, located at the Ford Middle School in Acushnet, serves students in grades 5-8 with social/emotional, behavioral and learning disabilities.
 Students are served in a substantially separate classroom with a small student/staff ratio and inclusion opportunities.
 Services are provided by a special education teacher, reading specialist, paraprofessional, speech pathologist, occupational and physical therapists as needed and licensed mental health counselor.
+Instruction in art and yoga are provided.
 School year and part-time summer programming options are available.